Chronometer watch: History

-The term chronometer is often wrongly used by the general public to timekeeping instruments fitted with an additional mechanism that may be set in motion by pushbuttons to enable measurement of the duration of an event.
-Such an instrument is in fact a chronograph or chronoscope.
+The term chronometer is often wrongly used by the general public to refer to timekeeping instruments fitted with an additional mechanism that may be set in motion by pushbuttons to enable measurement of the duration of an event.
+Such an instrument, typically called a stopwatch, is in fact a chronograph or chronoscope.
 It may be chronometer certified, provided it meets the criteria set for the standard.

 Mechanical chronometers

 A mechanical chronometer is a spring-driven escapement timekeeper, like a watch, but its parts are more massively built.
 Changes in the elasticity of the balance spring caused by variations in temperature are compensated for by devices built into it.

 Chronometers often included other innovations to increase their efficiency and precision.
 Hard stones such as diamond, ruby, and sapphire were often used as jewel bearings to decrease friction and wear of the pivots and escapement.
 Chronometer makers also took advantage of the physical properties of rare metals such as gold, platinum, and palladium.